Fetal Growth Restriction

 How is fetal growth restriction managed?

 If Dr Shetty suspects fetal growth restriction in your pregnancy, rest assured as an MFM she is highly qualified to treat it.
-Some of the tests she may order include
+Some of the tests she may suggest include

 - Amniocentesis to identify possible genetic abnormalities.